oscarpm5/Phoebus_Engine/README.md

 * Do NOT delete "wwise" folder located in "Assets/" because the audio system depends on it.
 * The system where the user has to input the events names in the Audio Source component has been implemented to make the designer handle all the work and to not depend on a programmer when implementing sounds.
 * You can add more than 1 Audio Source component for each object, that allows the sounds in a single object to be customized further as each component has its own settings.
+* A GO can be both source and listener, however this will couse spatial audio to be somewhat useless (obvious reasons)
+* Reverb zones are linked to a pair of Listener-Source; therefore it's effects are unnoticed if there isn't a listener

 ## Licenses
 * The license for the project is included in a separated .md file in the same directory as this readme.